hackclub/hackpad/hackpads/Zaaraboard/README.md

 Also do my keycaps need some space to move or is it good

 # BOM:
-- 16x Cherry MX switches
+  - 6x MX Cherry Switches
-- 1x EC11 Encoder
+  - 1x Seeed XIAO RP2040
   - 1x PCB
-- 16x Through-hole 1N4148 Diodes
-- 1x seeed XIAO RP2040 Microcontroller
+  - MX Cherry Keycaps (preferable white or black)
+  - 3D Printed Case; Bottom Middle Top plate

+This is a resubmision